asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

 </CodeBlock>

 ## Define acknowledge message to channel
-You can extend the channel used by  `Heart-Counter` to now include the `acknowledge` message.
+Extend the channel the `Heart-Counter` used to include the `acknowledge` message.

 <CodeBlock language="yaml" highlightedLines={[9,10]}>
 {`channels: